-Any complaint made against a member of staff will be initially dealt with by the Head of School, and then by a committee of the governing body.
+Any complaint made against a member of staff will be initially dealt with by the headteacher, and then by a committee of the governing body.

-Any complaint made against the Head of School shall be initially dealt with by a suitably skilled member of the governing body and then by a committee of the governing body.
+Any complaint made against the headteacher shall be initially dealt with by a suitably skilled member of the governing body and then by a committee of the governing body.